verynifty/fastdapp/docs/docs/tutorials/getting_started.md

 ## Introduction

-In this tutorial, you'll learn how to build your very first app with Fast Dapp.
+In this tutorial, you'll learn how to build an [app to manage ERC20 approvals for an address](https://fastdapp.xyz/app/fast_revoke) in 110 lines of code.
+This will be your very first app with Fast Dapp.

 ### What is Fast Dapp